helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 ###### NOTE

 If you update the setup of object types, products, and models on maintenance sequences in **All functional locations** detail view > **Preventive maintenance** FastTab after you have scheduled maintenance sequences, existing object calendar entries related to that functional location are automatically deleted.
 In order to create new calendar entries, which correspond with the updated maintenance sequence setup on the functional location, you must run a new maintenance sequence schedule for that functional location.
-Read more about maintenance sequence scheduling in the ///"Schedule Maintenance Sequences" section.
+Read more about maintenance sequence scheduling in the [Schedule Maintenance Sequences](11_Preventive_Reactive_Maint.md#schedule-maintenance-sequences) section.

 ---